catherineray/catherineray.github.io/about.md

 I graduated from [George Mason University at 16](http://newsdesk.gmu.edu/2013/12/mason-celebrates-winter-graduates/) with a B.S. in Computational Physics, and accepted the [Thiel Fellowship](http://www.thielfellowship.org/about/about-the-fellowship/) in 2014 to study mathematics full time under my mentor, [Edward Frenkel](http://www.edwardfrenkel.com/).
 I graduated with my Master's degree from UChicago working with [Peter May](http://www.math.uchicago.edu/~may/), and with my PhD from Northwestern working with Paul Goerss.
 I am currently a postdoc at Uni-Münster in the Arithmetic and Homotopy Theory Working Group lead by Thomas Nikolaus and Christopher Deninger.

+Here is a summary of chromatic homotopy theory and my work as a graduate student for a general audience, including original illustrations.  [generalaudience](pdfs/application_general_audience.pdf)

 <details>
   <summary>Here is a summary of my past and present research.</summary>
   Hello World!